 When you have a grease trap, you need to keep a maintenance log that tells the City how often you’re cleaning it, how much grease is being drained, how full the grease trap was when it was drained, and other important details.
 The City reserves the right to inspect these maintenance logs to ensure that you’re doing your due diligence to keep the sewers grease free.
 Clean Line will help you create and maintain these logs; we’ll make sure we help fill them out every time we swing by to clean out the traps.

 We’re here for you for all of your grease trap cleaning needs.
 You might have an overloaded system that needs to be repaired; we can help you with that.
 You might realize the system you have doesn’t have the capacity you need; we can install a new one.
 You might need advice on how to reduce the amount of grease going into your grease traps; we can give you tips and tricks to lower the grease load.
-We’re Clean Line, and we want to keep Winnipeg’s restaurant and food community thriving; give us a call!
+We’re Clean Line, and we want to keep Winnipeg’s restaurant and food community thriving; in case you need commercial plumbing services give us a call!

 A grease trap collects grease from the wastewater in your sinks and dishwasher, trapping and keeping it all from entering your sewer drain.